FirstVertex/rbxts-scale-model/README.md

 scaleTool(myTool, 0.8);     // myTool to 80% size

-scaleInstances(myFolder, 0.5, new Vector3(0,0,0));     // all instances in myFolder to 50% size
+scaleDescendants(myFolder, 0.5, new Vector3(0,0,0));     // all instances in myFolder to 50% size
 ```

 We need this special api for `scaleExplosion` since we need to scale it before it is parented.

 ## Custom Scaling Center
-You can optionally provide a custom center point in the 3rd parameter, instead of using the Model's PrimaryPart's Position, or the Part's Position.
+You can optionally provide a custom center point in the 3rd parameter, instead of using the Model's PivotPoint, or the Part's PivotPoint.

-__The scaling of a Model can fail__ if attempted on a Model that doesn't have a PrimaryPart defined, and no custom center is provided.
-In that case, a message will be printed in the output.

 __The scaling of a Tool can fail__ if attempted on a Tool that doesn't have a Handle defined, and no custom center is provided.
 In that case, a message will be printed in the output.